mnguyen0226/hackathon_hs/README.md

 ## 4. Option Two: Alpha Poke-fight Trials
 ![alt text](docs/imgs/APT.jpg)

-- You think you are good at Pokemon?
-Submit your agents to fight 5 rounds and get prizes.
+- Are you a master in Pokemon battles?
+Join our Arena and submit your agent(s) to fight 5 rounds and get prizes.
 - To enable everyone to fight with each other and compatible with our RL agents, we limit everyone to use the easy-to-use, easy-to-apply [poke-env](https://poke-env.readthedocs.io/en/latest/).
 - What we want to see?
     - Ability to analyze problems and come up with immediate and long-term solutions.